Fiji Girl Guides Association

 The Fiji Girl Guides Association is the national Guiding organization of Fiji.
 It serves 10,850 members (as of 2025).
 Founded in 1924, the girls-only organization became a full member of the World Association of Girl Guides and Girl Scouts in 1996.

 History

 Guiding was introduced to Fiji in 1924 by a missionary in Levuka.
 Their first public appearance was in 1926, when the group participated in a parade in Suva for a royal visit, which resulted in a new group being formed in Suva as well.
-The Fiji Girl Guide Association formed in 1930, and as Fiji was a British colony at the time, it was registered as a branch of the UK Guide Association.
+The Fiji Girl Guides Association formed in 1930, and as Fiji was a British colony at the time, it was registered as a branch of the UK Guide Association.

 Activities were suspended from 1942 to 1945 as a result of World War II.
 The Association became independent in 1980, and it became an associate member of the World Association of Girl Guides and Girl Scouts the year after.
 In 1996, it became a full member.
 Membership was 7,632 in 1998, about 7,000 in 2017, and in 2025, it was reported to be 10,850.

 The organization celebrated its 100th anniversary in 2024.